-The fastest way to ruin a good AI poster is asking the model to render the headline text — you’ll spend hours fighting hallucinated letters and bent kerning when 90 seconds in Figma would have nailed it.
-This workflow splits the job at the point AI is strong (mood, hero imagery) from the point it’s still bad (typography), and gives you a repeatable poster pipeline you can run in a lunch break.
+The fastest way to ruin a good AI poster is asking the model to render the headline.
+Even in mid-2026, most image generators bend kerning and hallucinate letters in long phrases, so you burn an afternoon on text that 90 seconds in a layout tool would nail.
+This workflow splits the job where the tools actually split: AI handles mood and hero imagery, you handle typography.
+The result is a repeatable poster pipeline you can run in a lunch break.

 What this covers

-The hybrid AI-image + native-typography workflow: generate a hero visual with deliberate negative space, export at print resolution, then lay out type in Figma / Affinity / Photoshop where you can kern, hinge, and proof properly.
+The hybrid AI-image plus native-typography workflow: generate a hero visual with intentional negative space, export at print resolution, then lay out type in Figma, Affinity, or Photoshop where you can kern, align, and proof properly.

 Who this is for

-Indie creators making event posters, founders printing trade-show backdrops on a budget, content marketers needing weekly poster-style social headers, and zine / book-cover designers who want AI hero art without losing typographic control.
+Indie creators making event posters, founders printing trade-show backdrops on a budget, content marketers needing weekly poster-style social headers, and zine or book-cover designers who want AI hero art without losing typographic control.

 When to reach for it